Your guide to doing business in Hong Kong

-The Tax Year runs from 1st April to 31st March.
+The tax year runs from 1 April to 31 March.

-In Hong Kong, there is no income tax withholding at source, via payroll, throughout the tax year.
-Income tax, or ‘salary tax’ is however, charged progressively at a ate of 2-17% depending on salary amount.
-Alternatively, employees may choose to pay a flat 15% rate.
-It is the employee’s responsibility to file an annual tax declaration and pay directly to the Inland Revenue Department (IRD), the local tax authority.
+In Hong Kong, there is no income tax withholding at source via payroll throughout the tax year.
+It is the employee’s responsibility to file his/her annual tax declaration and pay directly to the Inland Revenue Department (IRD), the local tax authority.

 Companies need to report remuneration paid to employees by submitting an annual employer’s return (BIR56A and IR56B).

-Even though there is no income tax withholding at source, the Inland Revenue Ordinance (IRO) includes a provision that any person liable for tax who is intending to leave Hong Kong shall notify the Inland Revenue Department (IRD) not later than 1 month before the expected date of departure.
+Even though there is no income tax withholding at source, the Inland Revenue Ordinance (IRO) states that any person chargeable to tax and intending to leave Hong Kong shall notify the Inland Revenue Department (IRD) no later than 1 month before the expected date of departure.
 Upon receipt of the notification, the IRD will decide whether the person leaving is required to settle all tax liabilities prior to departure.
-The employer of the individual is also required to give notification to the IRD of the impending departure of that employee at least 1 month before the expected departure date.
+The employer of the individual is also required to give notification to the IRD of the impending departure of the employee at least 1 month before the expected departure date.
 At the same time, the employer must also temporarily withhold payments of salaries and all other moneys to that employee until the IRD issues a “letter of release”.